 The International Earth Rotation Service (IERS) monitors the radio sources involved in the ICRF.
 This monitoring is necessary because, at some level, most of the sources are variable in both flux and structure, and the centers of emission can display spurious motions, which may not be linear on the sky or constant in rate; see the discussion in Ma et al. (1998), Section 8.

 By 2006, it was recognized that a major update of the ICRF was needed to maintain the accuracy and fixed orientation of the overall frame, and an IAU working group was established to update the list of sources and coordinates.
 The working group presented a revised and extended list of sources and coordinates.
 The new list was adopted by the IAU in 2009 as the Second Realization of the International Celestial Reference Frame (ICRF2) (Ma et al. 2009), superseding the original in defining the spatial orientation of the ICRS at S and X bands.
 The ICRF2 has 295 defining sources, chosen from a solution for the positions of 3414 sources.
 Only 97 of the defining sources are also defining sources in ICRF1, reflecting the results of the ongoing analysis of source stability and the working group's goal of mitigating source position variations.
 The positional uncertainties have been reduced considerably and the new list is more evenly distributed across the sky, especially in the south.
-Typical ICRF2 defining source position errors, all things considered, are not expected to exceed 0.1 milliarcseconds.
+Typical ICRF2 defining source position errors, all things considered, are approximately 0.1 milliarcseconds.
 The overall orientation of the axes is estimated to be stable within 0.010 milliarcseconds and is consistent with that of ICRF1.

 The Frame at Optical Wavelengths

-The ICRS is realized at optical wavelengths by stars in the Hipparcos Catalogue of 118,218 stars, some as faint as visual magnitude 12 (ESA 1997).
+The ICRS is currently realized at optical wavelengths by stars in the Hipparcos Catalogue of 118,218 stars, some as faint as visual magnitude 12 (ESA 1997).
 Only stars with uncomplicated and well-determined proper motions (e.g., no known binaries) are used for the ICRS realization.
 This subset, referred to as the Hipparcos Celestial Reference Frame (HCRF), comprises 85% of the stars in the Hipparcos catalog.
 Hipparcos star coordinates and proper motions are given within the ICRS coordinate system but are listed for epoch J1991.25.
 (That is, the catalog effectively represents a snapshot of the motion of the stars through space taken on 2 April 1991.)
 At the catalog epoch, Hipparcos uncertainties for stars brighter than 9th magnitude have median values somewhat better than 1 milliarcsecond in position and 1 milliarcsecond/year in proper motion (ESA 1997, Mignard 1997).
 The overall alignment to the ICRF at that epoch is estimated to be within 0.6 milliarcsecond, with any spurious rotations or distortions less than 0.25 milliarcsecond/year.
-Projected to epoch 2010, typical position errors for the brighter Hipparcos stars are approximately 20 milliarcseconds.
+Projected to epoch 2015, typical position errors for the brighter Hipparcos stars are approximately 25 milliarcseconds.

 At its General Assembly in 2000, the IAU defined a system of space-time coordinates for (1) the solar system, and (2) the Earth, within the framework of General Relativity, by specifying the form of the metric tensors for each and the 4-dimensional space-time transformation between them (IAU 2001).
 The former is called the Barycentric Celestial Reference System (BCRS), and the latter, the Geocentric Celestial Reference System (GCRS).
 Since the IAU definitions of the BCRS and GCRS concern only relativity, they can be thought of as defining two families of reference systems; the 2000 resolutions did not specify an absolute orientation for either (although their relative orientation is described by the transformation between them).
 To remedy the situation, in 2006, the IAU passed a resolution (IAU 2008) that specified that the ICRS defines the orientation of the BCRS.
 Thus, the ICRS and BCRS are closely linked and the two terms are often used interchangeably.
 A simple way of understanding the connection is that BCRS coordinates are expressed with respect to the ICRS spatial axes and ICRS data are based on the BCRS metric.